 Where to Stay?

 Nashville hotels are much more expensive than I was expecting.
 But I suppose that’s not so surprising given how popular Nashville is with tourists.
 It was a little tricky for me to find a hotel that was in a good location and affordable.
-That’s why I was grateful to the Best Western PLUS Downtown/Music Row.
+That’s why I was grateful to the Fairlane Hotel for showing me such a good time.

-The location could not have been better, as it was within walking distance of the Grand Ole Opry show at the Mother Church of Country Music.
-And the price didn’t leave me broker than a hound dog crying in the rain over your cheatin’ heart.
+The location could not have been better, as it was within walking distance of pretty much everything you would want to see in Downtown Nashville.
+And the rooms were gorgeous, but the price didn’t leave me broker than a hound dog crying in the rain over your cheatin’ heart.

 24 Hours in Nashville